Welcome to Early Learning Matters Preschool and Kindergarten!

 Damaris lives in Beaverton with her husband, two daughters, and Chispi (the family dog).
 She loves taking her family to the park, to the beach, swimming, and exploring new places.
 She was born and raised in Puerto Rico.
 Her hobbies include spending time with friends, cooking, baking, and travel.

-Sara began teaching at ELM in 2013.
-She has had a variety of roles at ELM, but currently serves as a Co-Teacher in Pre-K and Kindergarten and supports all of the staff as Curriculum Specialist.
+Sara began teaching at ELM in 2013 and currently serves as a Co-Lead Teacher in Pre-K and Kindergarten and supports all of the staff as Curriculum Specialist.
 She began her teaching career at Head Start, where she worked as a Lead Preschool Teacher for over 7 years.
 She obtained an AS degree in Early Childhood Education in 2007.
 In 2011, she received a BA in Early Childhood Education with a minor in Special Education.
 Sara completed her student teaching in a 2nd grade classroom with a focus on Science and Social Studies.
 She has had training on a wide variety of topics such as Cultural Awareness, Kindergarten Readiness, Observations and Assessments, and the 7- Habits.
 She is currently continuing her education by attending Early Childhood Conferences and has recently begun to study sign language.

 Sara lives in Beaverton with her husband and five children.
 She enjoys taking her family to the park, on trips to the coast, swimming, and camping.
 Sara grew up in Hawaii and spent her early teaching and college education years there.
 She is an active member of the Boy Scouts of America with her school-age son.
 Her hobbies include drawing, painting, wood working, and dancing.
 Sara and her family volunteer at the children’s program within their church.